 In order to qualify as a resident for tuition purposes, a person must have established legal residence (or domicile) in North Carolina and maintained that legal residence for at least twelve (12) months prior to his or her classification as a resident for tuition purposes.
 Each student is classified as an in-state or out-of-state resident upon admission.

-If you believe that you qualify as a North Carolina resident for tuition purposes, you may apply for in-state resident status by submitting the appropriate forms to the Admissions Office through which you were last admitted.
+If you believe that you qualify as a North Carolina resident for tuition purposes, you may apply for in-state resident status by following the instructions provided by your admissions office.

 Please review the content below and the content in the navigation bar on the left (under Residency) for additional information.